 Scores on assessment instruments provided by other school districts or trained personnel outside the school district, provided the assessment instruments are on the list approved by the Ohio Department of Education, will be treated in the same manner as scores obtained on assessments administered within the school district.
 In addition, Olentangy Local Schools ensures that any child transferring into the district will be assessed at the request of the parent.

 The district will ensure that any child transferring into the district will be assessed within 90 days of the transfer by request of the parent.

-The district will ensure equal opportunity for all district students identified as gifted to receive any services offered by the district.
+The district will ensure equal opportunity for all district students identified as gifted and meeting the service criteria, to receive any services offered by the district.

 An appeal by the parent is the reconsideration of the results of any part of the identification process that would include: